3341 W. 43rd Place,

 The Leimert Theatre was used as a location for the movie “A Thin Line Between Love and Hate” starring Martin Lawrence.

 The Vision Theatre completed a $11 million renovation in 2012.
+In April 2018 it was closed for renovations and plans to reopen in 2021.

 Just login to your account and subscribe to this theater